§ 45-36.10. Content and effect of satisfaction.

 (2) The document is not signed by the secured creditor and acknowledged as required by law for a conveyance of an interest in real property.
 The register of deeds shall not be required to verify or make inquiry concerning (i) the truth of the matters stated in any satisfaction document, or (ii) the authority of the person executing any satisfaction document to do so.

-(c) The recording of a satisfaction of a security instrument does not by itself extinguish any liability of a person for payment or performance of the secured obligation.
+(c) Unless the satisfaction expressly states that the underlying obligation secured by the security instrument has been extinguished and the underlying note or other instrument evidencing the obligation has been cancelled, the recording of a satisfaction of a security instrument does not by itself extinguish any liability of a person for payment or performance of the secured obligation.
 (2005-123, s.
+1; 2015-56, s.
 1.)